 - Declined to participate in the plan,

-- · Did not make a required contribution, or
+- Didn't make a required contribution, or

-- Did not perform the minimum service required to accrue a benefit for the year.
+- Didn't perform the minimum service required to accrue a benefit for the year.

-A defined benefit plan is any plan that is not a defined contribution plan.
+A defined benefit plan is any plan that isn't a defined contribution plan.
 In a defined benefit plan, the level of benefits to be provided to each participant is spelled out in the plan.
 The plan administrator figures the amount needed to provide those benefits and those amounts are contributed to the plan.
 Defined benefit plans include pension plans and annuity plans.
 Example.
 Nick, an employee of Company B, is eligible to participate in Company B's defined benefit plan, which has a July 1 to June 30 plan year.
-Nick leaves Company B on December 31, 2014.
-Because Nick is eligible to participate in the plan for its year ending June 30, 2015, he is covered by the plan for his 2015 tax year.
+Nick leaves Company B on December 31, 2018.
+Because Nick is eligible to participate in the plan for its year ending June 30, 2019, he is covered by the plan for his 2019 tax year.